danielsto/tuenti-challenge-7/README.md

 (I sent output from one challenge to two different challenges).
 Nevertheless I was #327 out of 1428 contestants.

 More on my experience in [this blog post]() in spanish.

+## TODOS

+- [ ] README in each folder
+- [ ] Graph performance for each challenge
+- [ ] Add comparisons with official stats released by Tuenti
+- [ ] Improve or complete challenges based on write-ups or further development

 ## Challenge 1 - Pizza Love
 Only modules from The Python Standard Library were used to solve this challenge.